About the Drug Research Academy

 - performing quality assurance of our scholarships and programme

 The Head of programme is Professor Jukka Rantanen.

-The Executive Committee consists of the deputy heads of department for research at the Department of Pharmacy and the Department of Drug Design and Pharmacology and the head of programme.
+The Steering Committee consists of the deputy heads of department for research at the Department of Pharmacy and the Department of Drug Design and Pharmacology and the head of programme.

 The Steering Committee has the following members:

 - Jukka Rantanen - Head of programme, Drug Research Academy

 - Jette Sandholm Kastrup - Deputy Head of Department for research, Department of Drug Design and Pharmacology

 - Thomas Rades - Deputy Head of Department for research, Department of Pharmacy

 Consultants are the representatives in the SUND PhD Study Board from pharmaceutical sciences: